sainijaskaran07/chithiyan.com/README.md

 💬 Contact
 Have questions or suggestions?
 Feel free to reach out!

-Email: YourEmail@example.com
+Email: chithiyan@gmail.com
-Twitter: @harsimransngh
+Twitter: @chithiyan
-LinkedIn: Harsimran Singh
+Instagram: chithiyan

 ⚡ Fun Fact
 The name Chithiyan reflects the Punjabi essence of heartfelt letters and emotions, blending traditional storytelling with modern technology.